A Level Geology

 What will I learn?

-Students undertaking A Level Geology are expected to take part in the planned field trip programme to develop field skills and complete assessed coursework required by the OCR examining board.
+Students undertaking A level geology are expected to take part in the planned field trip programme to develop field skills and complete the assessed coursework required by the Eduqas examining board.
 There is a minimum requirement of four days in the field over the 2 Year programme.
-Field work has included studies of the Jurassic Coast and day trips around Cornwall.
+A 3 day Jurassic Coast trip in October comfortably covers the AS component and provides most of the A2 component as well.
+This trip is subsidised by the college but requires a student contribution of around £120 to cover food and accommodation in Portland.
+The college will organise sufficient day trips around Cornwall to complete any remaining field work requirement.

 Year 1